Ripple and Ethereum are 2 of the most promising projects in the blockchain space today despite existing on opposite ends of the spectrum.

 Ripple is a centralized finance product for banks across the world to transfer funds cheaply and quickly.
 Ethereum is a global computing platform for decentralized apps (dApps) to be built on top of.
 Both blockchain projects are being actively developed and boast native cryptocurrencies with market caps in the top 10.
 But, that's about the end of the similarities between the 2.

 What is Ripple?

-Ripple is both a company and a cryptocurrency.
+Ripple is the name of both the company and the cryptocurrency.
 Ripple the company, doing business as Ripple Labs, Inc., provides global payment solutions — a faster and less expensive way to transfer money anywhere in the world.

 Ripple coin, which trades as XRP, is the cryptocurrency used with some of the company’s payment systems.
-The company describes XRP as 1,000 times faster and 1,000 times cheaper than a Bitcoin transaction.
+The company describes Ripple network as 1,000 times faster and 1,000 times cheaper than a Bitcoin transaction.